Illinois Great Apple Crunch

 - Locate a source to buy your local apples.
 We strongly suggest purchasing the apples as opposed to asking for a donation of apples!
 Farm to School programming was created, in part, to support local producers.

 - Do you have a meal program onsite?
 Contact your food service manager and share information on the program.
 Ask them to include local apples on the menu for the second Thursday in October.
 Adding local apples to the menu should be easy for your food service staff.
 If there are any questions about which local farms are selling apples, ask your district food service manager to contact their produce vendor and inquire about the availability of local or regional, fresh, whole apples.
-If your produce vendor isn’t sure where to buy local apples, please contact the Illinois Farm to School Network or the Illinois Farm Bureau for more in-depth assistance.
+If your produce vendor isn’t sure where to buy local apples, please contact the Illinois Farm to School Network, or the Illinois Farm Bureau for more in-depth assistance.

 - Locate a local orchard and request pricing on smaller-sized apples.
 Many times orchards do not have a robust market for smaller apples, which could be a benefit for you!
 Check the Crunch Guide for ways to locate orchards near you!

-Crunch at Home Activities
+Crunch Activities and Guides

 Go apple picking or apple shopping at a local orchard or at your farmers market.
 It’s a great way to spend some time outside and connect with local growers.
-Plus you can get the freshest apples around—and maybe a little cider, apple pie, or a yummy caramel apple.
+Plus, you can get the freshest apples around—and maybe a little cider, apple pie, or a yummy caramel apple.

 Sing an Apple Crunch song with your little ones and watch a video with older siblings!